Wayanad Attractions Reopening Status 2026: What's Open, What's Closed

 Closed following post-landslide safety evaluations.
 Reopening expected in the coming months once clearances are received.
 For adventure activities in Vythiri, head to Teenzania Adventure Park, which is around 5 km away and fully open.

-- Build in buffer time between attractions — Wayanad roads are scenic but slow.
-A 30 km drive can easily take 90 minutes.
+- Build extra buffer time between attractions — monsoon roads are slower and diversions are common.
+A 30 km drive can take 2+ hours.

 Sample 2-Day Itinerary That Skips the Closures